So, you want to know about all the shiny locked Pokemon in Scarlet and Violet? Well, I have the entire list for you right here.

 Shiny Pokemon are a rare occurrence in the world of Pokemon.
 They are available after Generation III and have different colors than their standard counterparts.
 Two ways to get a shiny Pokemon are to find one randomly in the wild or breed two together to make one.

 The first way is more likely to happen, but it is still challenging.
 The second way is more reliable, but it takes quite a bit longer and requires more work on behalf of the player.
 The chance for a shiny Pokemon to appear in the wild is about 1 in 8,192.
 However, the chances of receiving a shiny Pokemon from breeding are only 1/8192.
 This means you must breed a lot before getting your hands on one.

-This means these pokemon have shiny forms but can not be encountered in any legitimate way in-game.
+Pokemon have shiny forms but can not be encountered in any legitimate way in-game.
 The only way to get them is to receive them as prizes in tournaments and events sponsored by the official Pokemon company.

-This practice began in Generation V when they decided to shiny-lock the box art legendaries alongside Zorua, Zoroark, and any pokemon from the Dream World.
+This practice began in Generation V when they decided to shiny-lock the box art legendaries alongside Zorua, Zoroark, and any Pokemon from the Dream World.

-Before you could always go for the soft reset strategy and try your luck at getting a shiny starter but now that has been removed, we have no concrete reason as to why this was removed, but there remain other methods to obtain shiny starters.
+Before, you could always go for the soft reset strategy and try your luck at getting a shiny starter, but now that has been removed, we have no concrete reason as to why this was removed, but there remain other methods to obtain shiny starters.

 The only other legal method that we are currently aware of is breeding.
 This means that you should try to take your time and breed your starters with compatible egg groups so that you can hatch eggs quickly to see if you are awarded a shiny or not.

 A new feature was introduced in Pokemon Scarlet and Violet.
 You can now face Titan Pokemon as part of a unique questline called “Path of Legends.”

 This is a separate storyline in which you help a classmate, Arven, find ingredients known as the Herb Mystica.
 Fighting them is how you gain access to the materials and face them in battle.